cdpadilla42/chrisdpadilla.com/_posts/diyanalytics.md

 I've been [exploring analytics options](/analytics).
 I have a use case for them, but we're more concerned with specific user behavior on this project.
 We want to know if they click a certain button, or make it to a certain page.

 There are some options.
-Google Analytics provides journeys and goals, though is heavy handed for our use case.
-Other solutions like Fathom would keep track of individual page performance, but there are certain actions that we're interested in.
+Google Analytics provides journeys and goals, though it's heavy handed for our use case.
+Other solutions like Fathom would keep track of individual page performance, but there are certain UI interactinos that we're interested in.

 So the need arose!
 I wrote a custom solution for our app.

 # Overview & Stack

-We're using React on the client.
-Since button interactions are our main metric, we essentially need something that can be integrated with our click handlers on the client.
+We're using React on the client side.
+Since button interactions are our main metric, we essentially need something that can be integrated with our click handlers.

 Easy enough!
 We can fire off a POST request to an external API that records the interaction.